swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 Default Method          | Default shipping method to use Default Method Code     | Same setting as above.
 Use this field if you can't find the method you are looking for in the previous option
-Hide methods if single method is available only | Useful if you use single method for all customers
+Hide methods if single method is available only | Useful if you use single method for all customers Sort shipping methods by price | Allows to sort shipping methods by their price.
+From lower to higher.

 ### Payment settings section